freerange/site/soups/weeknotes/week-354.snip.markdown

 Howdi folks.

-This was our second week of working 3 days on Smart Answers and 2 days on GFR.
+This was our second week of working 3 days on [Smart Answers][smart-answers] and 2 days on GFR.
 We're doing this as a way of gradually phasing out of GDS, although if it turns out that we're not getting as much done as we'd like then we'll potentially go back to 4 days on Smart Answers.

 ## Smart Answers